andrewvsu/capstone-project/README.md

 - Mediship IT Staff for Auditing

 ## Functions
-This web application is an inventory management system that searches and displays inventory based on which facility they are located in throughout the continental United States and Canada
+This web application is an inventory management system that searches and displays inventory based on which facility they are located in throughout the continental United States and Canada.
+The use cases of this capstone project add new products, update product records, remove product records and modify product records.

 ---